Quick Contact

 Biological Evaluation Plan is a series of tests performed with the help of international standards pre-clinically either through in-vitro or in-vivo techniques and may upon animal models to assess the biological safety of the medical device within the risk management process.
 The primary goal of the evaluation is to protect the patient from the biological risk raised by the medical device.

-Biological Evaluation Plan is an important document that offers information on product safety as well as the technique used to evaluate device safety with available standards and guidelines.
-BEP must demonstrate risk management activities in accordance with ISO 14971.
+It is an important document that offers information on product safety as well as the technique used to evaluate device safety with available standards and guidelines.
+Biological Evaluation plan must demonstrate risk management activities in accordance with ISO 14971.

 It is performed to measure the compatibility of a material with a biological system.
 The biological evaluation is performed using a series of tests as per a standard corresponding to the type of product for example pharmaceuticals, cosmetics, and medical devices to demonstrate that the material or device will not cause any potential risks to humans during its use.